gatperdut/bg-partner/README.md

 ## Development TODOs

 - check crash in linux when closing BG in wmctrl.
-- check running from a shell in windows.
 - move all the webpack stuff + cleanup.ts into a folder.
-- app icon! windows ok. linux?